In this article

 - How Can You Save On Interest Without Refinancing?

-- The Final Word: The Advantages and Disadvantages Are Not the Same For Everyone
+- Advantages and Disadvantages Are Not the Same For Everyone

 For every homeowner, a big question always comes up down the road: is it worth refinancing your mortgage?
 People refinance for a variety of reasons.
 They might want to take advantage of lower interest rates.
 They might want to shorten their loan terms.
 They might want to use some of their home equity to fund other expenses in their lives.
 However, there are also drawbacks to refinancing.
 If homeowners don’t analyze their current situation carefully, they might do a lot of work without much to show for it, or they might result in paying more in the long run.